2002 Pacific hurricane season: Hurricane Ele

 An eastern extension of the monsoon trough south of Hawaii organized into Tropical Depression Two-C on August 27 and strengthened into Tropical Storm Ele six hours later.
 Despite the nearby presence of Alika, Ele developed rapidly and strengthened into a hurricane on August 28.
 After contributing to the dissipation of Alika, Ele continued intensifying.
 It reached Category 2 intensity late on August 28 and quickly became a major hurricane six hours later.
 The hurricane then crossed the International Date Line and became a typhoon in the 2002 Pacific typhoon season.
 Typhoon Ele turned to the northwest after crossing the dateline and continued to strengthen.
 It reached Category 4 before turning north and weakening again.
 After briefly restrengthening back into a Category 4, the typhoon weakened and turned to the northwest.
 Ele was downgraded to a tropical storm on September 7, a depression on September 9, and then dissipated shortly afterwards.
 Ele did not affect land.

 Hurricane Hernan

-A weak wave in the ITCZ organized into Tropical Depression Ten-E on August 30.
-It headed west-northwest and quickly intensified into a tropical storm and eventually, a hurricane.
-Hernan then began rapidly deepening, reaching Category 5 intensity on September 1.
-It maintained that intensity for 12 hours before tracking over cooler waters.
-The storm weakened steadily, with wind shear contributing to its deterioration.
-Hernan then degenerated into a remnant low on September 6.
-The low turned to the southwest and dissipated three days later.
+On August 16, a tropical wave left the coast of Africa.
+It traveled westward across the Atlantic Ocean, crossing over Central America and emerging in the eastern Pacific, where it merged with a pre-existing Intertropical Convergence Zone disturbance.
+The system gradually developed moderate convection, and on August 30 it had developed sufficient convection to be designated Tropical Depression 10-E. The depression produced persistent strong thunderstorms, primarily in two areas of deep convection located to the northeast and west of the center of circulation.
+Although the center was elongated, wind shear over the system remained light and outflow was good, which led forecasters to predict modest intensification.
+On the afternoon of August 30, banding features became evident, and the depression was upgraded to Tropical Storm Hernan with sustained winds of 45 mph.
+Further organization occurred, and the center of circulation became encircled by convective thunderstorms.
+On August 31, the storm was upgraded to a Category 1 hurricane as it moved northwestward about 400 mi southwest of Acapulco.

+Light wind shear and favorable ocean temperatures led to steady intensification of the storm, and satellite images indicated that an eye had developed late on August 31.
+The storm quickly reached Category 3 hurricane intensity on the Saffir–Simpson scale.
+As Hernan continued strengthening, its eye became ragged, while its lateral movement to the northwest rose to 17 mph around the southern periphery of a strong deep-layer ridge over the United States.
+By September 1, the hurricane reached its peak intensity as a Category 5 hurricane, with 1-minute sustained winds of 160 mph and a minimum pressure of 921 mb (hPa).
+At that time, it intensified at a rate of 1.73 mbar (hPa) per hour, just under the threshold for "rapid intensification".
+However, for a 12-hour period from August 31 to September 1, it deepened at 2.58 mbar (hPa) per hour, within the range of "explosive deepening" due to favorable conditions including light wind shear and warm water.